NCAR/MPAS-Workflow/README.md

 Developers who wish to add new `Cylc` tasks, or change the relationships between tasks, may wish to modify static include files or `initialize/*/*.py`, or in rare cases, create their own suite.
-There are only two static include files that will eventually be depracated:
+There is only one static include file that will eventually be depracated:

-- `include/dependencies/cycle.rc`: controls the relationships between task elements for the `suites/Cycle.rc` suite, in particular for all possible `CriticalPathType` options.
-Allows for re-use of `include/tasks/auto/forecast.rc` and `include/tasks/auto/da.rc` (generated automatically from `initialize/applications/Forecast.py` and `initialize/applications/DA.py`) according to the user's scenario `yaml` selections.

 - `include/tasks/base.rc`: contains some base `Cylc` task descriptors that are inherited by child tasks.
-Look for the `inherit` keyword for examples.
+Look for the `inherit` keyword in `initialize/*/*.py` for examples.

 Workflow task scripts